rubenzantingh/MultiLanguage-ru/README.md

 # MultiLanguage Russian language pack

 ## Description
-This is the Russian (RU) language pack for the Wrath of the Lich King version of the [MultiLanguage addon](https://www.curseforge.com/wow/addons/multilanguage).
+This is the Russian (RU) language pack of the [MultiLanguage addon](https://www.curseforge.com/wow/addons/multilanguage).
 It requires the base addon to work.
 Installing it adds the Russian option within the addon configuration.
-This language pack is not required for the classic version of the game, only for Wrath of the Lich King.
+This language pack is not required for the classic version of the game.

 ## Download
 The [Curseforge Client](https://curseforge.overwolf.com/) can be used to find and download this addon once it has been listed.
 It can also be found on its [Curseforge page](https://www.curseforge.com/wow/addons/multilanguage-russian-language-pack).